Ephraim Blakeslee: Biography

 He joined Company B, 12th Wisconsin Infantry Regiment as a 1st Sergeant and served in that capacity until accepting a commission as 2nd Lieutenant of Company H in May 1862.
-He was promoted to 1st Lieutenant of the company in January 1864 and in August, he was detached to command Company E. A member of that company, Hosea Rood, later wrote about Blakeslee, "We liked him very much- I think all our men who marched to the sea would vote with both hands that Eph.
+He was promoted to 1st Lieutenant of the company in January 1864 and in August, he was detached to command Company E. A member of that company, Hosea Rood, later wrote about Blakeslee, "We liked him very much – I think all our men who marched to the sea would vote with both hands that Eph.
 Blakeslee was not only a most excellent company commander, but a royal good fellow, besides."
-As alluded to by Rood, Blakeslee took part in the Atlanta campaign, the March to the Sea, and the Carolina campaign with the 12th Wisconsin.
+Blakeslee took part in the Atlanta campaign, the March to the Sea, and the Carolina campaign with the 12th Wisconsin.
 In April 1865, he received a promotion to Captain of Company H, and was mustered out with his men in July.

 Returning to Sauk County, Blakeslee sold the family farm and moved into Ironton, where he engaged in the mercantile trade.
-He and his wife Mary had three children before she died in 1871.
+He and his wife, Mary, had three children before she died in 1871.
 He married Caroline Swift two years later.
 Blakeslee died on February 22, 1911, and is buried at Resting Green Cemetery in Ironton.

 Assembly career

-Blakeslee was a member of the Assembly during the 1880 and 1881 session.
+Blakeslee was a member of the Wisconsin State Assembly during the 1880 and 1881 session.
 He was a Republican.